ronhandels/IPECAD/readme.md

 ## v2.4.0 (2024; released)

 This version is an application of v2.3.0 for additional analyses presented at Alzheimer Europe 2024 and CTAD 2024.
-For additional information on Alzheimer Europe 2024 see abstract [placeholder] and presentation slides [placeholder slides].
-For additional information on CTAD see abstract [placeholder] and presentation slides [placeholder].
+For additional information on Alzheimer Europe 2024 see abstract [folder "additional_documentation"] and presentation slides [folder "additional_documentation"].
+For additional information on CTAD see abstract [folder "additional_documentation"] and presentation slides [folder "additional_documentation"].
 General details on the open-source framework can be found in v2.3.0 (Handels et al. \[2024\] https://doi.org/10.1101/2024.04.05.24305373).

 Features: same as v2.3.0; with simplified flow in model functions.